kevinJ045/lulu/docs/lulib/README.md

 repo.do_something()

---- or you can use require_cached
+--- or you can use require_cached/require_cached_async
 local repo = require_cached("github:username/repo")
 ```